-Information from each resource centre about the storage capacity is periodically collected by the Metrics Portal from the Information Discovery System (Gstat) and validated by EGI-InSPIRE partners.
-As has already been mentioned for the compute capacity, the accuracy of information available from the Information Discovery System depends on the availability of correct and up to date information as provided by the storage dynamic information providers installed at sites.
+Information about storage capacity provided by the EGI-InSPIRE partners is periodically collected by the Metrics Portal from the Information Discovery System (Gstat) and validated by EGI-InSPIRE partners.
+As already mentioned for the compute capacity, accuracy of information available from the Information Discovery System depends on the availability of correct and up to date information as provided by the storage dynamic information providers installed at sites.